ByAUJay

 Why vendor selection is different in 2026

-- Rollup decentralization and interop matured.
-OP Mainnet shipped governance‑approved, permissionless fault proofs (Stage‑1), with Base and other OP Stack chains adopting; Arbitrum advanced Stylus and a path to decentralized sequencing; Polygon’s AggLayer rolled out to unify liquidity across CDK chains. (blog.oplabs.co)
+- The landscape for rollup decentralization and interoperability has really matured.
+OP Mainnet rolled out governance-approved, permissionless fault proofs (Stage-1), and you’ve got Base and other OP Stack chains jumping on board.
+Over on Arbitrum, they’ve made strides with Stylus, setting the stage for decentralized sequencing.
+Plus, Polygon’s AggLayer has launched to bring liquidity together across CDK chains. (blog.oplabs.co)

 A vendor checklist that actually filters for capability